carney2490/elephantcake/README.md

 # Elephant Cake

-Elephant Cake is a thing we are doing
+Elephant Cake is an exercise where we are working on user stories.

   - As a user, I want to input a total number of items; so that I can record the number of items.
   - As a user, I want to input the price per item; so that I can accurately record the price per item.